directus/directus/readme.md

 Please report any and all quirks / issues you come across as [an issue](https://github.com/directus/next/issues/new).

 Pull requests are more than welcome and always appreciated.
 Seeing this is in active development, please make sure to reach out a member of the core team in an issue or [on Discord](http://discord.gg/directus) before you start working on a feature or bug to ensure you don't work on the same thing as somebody else :)

+To install the project locally:

+1. Clone the repo
+2. Run `npm install` in the root
+3. Run `npm run dev` to start the dev environment for the Directus suite

 ## ❤️ Supporting Directus